lapinek/platform-scripting/README.md

 # <a id="top"></a>Different Scripting Environments in ForgeRock Products

-Three of ForgeRock Identity Platform products, [Access Management](https://www.forgerock.com/platform/access-management) (AM), [Identity Management](https://www.forgerock.com/platform/identity-management) (IDM), and [Identity Gateway](https://www.forgerock.com/platform/identity-gateway) (IG), allow to extend their functionality with scripts written in JavaScript or Groovy and evaluated during the run time.
+Three of ForgeRock Identity Platform products—[Access Management](https://www.forgerock.com/platform/access-management) (AM), [Identity Management](https://www.forgerock.com/platform/identity-management) (IDM), and [Identity Gateway](https://www.forgerock.com/platform/identity-gateway) (IG)—allow to extend their functionality with scripts written in JavaScript or Groovy and evaluated during the run time.

 Scripting is broadly used in the products and broadly covered across [ForgeRock Product Documentation](https://backstage.forgerock.com/docs/).
 There are many articles describing scripting environment and application, often in a context of particular task and supplied with examples.

-This writing aims at a comparison of scripting environments in the three products in the context of a particular task—making an outbound HTT request.
+This writing aims at a comparison of scripting environments in the three products using the context of a particular task—making an outbound HTTP request from a server-side script.

-The [References](#references) section contains a comprehensive list of relevant links to the official docs; some are also will also be provided inline.
+The [References](#references) section contains a collection of relevant links to the official docs; some of the references also also provided inline.

 ## <a id="contents"></a>Contents
 * [Overview](#overview)